ajcurley/flask-docker/README.md

-Flask API containerized with Docker deployed to AWS using Terraform
+Flask API containerized with Docker

 ## Getting started
 To get started with `flask-docker` for local development, follow the instructions below.
 This requires you to have Docker/Docker Compose installed in addition to `make` to use the commands.